 Since the first full-length episode of ‘The Simpsons’ premiered on Fox on December 17, 1989, the show has gone on to script some unbelievable records and, in the process, has etched its name modern culture.
 Created by Matt Groening, ‘The Simpsons’ was initially conceived of as a number of animated shorts, which went on to feature on ‘The Tracey Ullman Show’ from April 19, 1987.
 While the animated shorts were initially aired on the show sporadically, they were received so positively that they became a part of every episode of ‘The Tracey Ullman Show’ for two seasons.
 Subsequently, Fox decided to give ‘The Simpsons’ its own run, and unwittingly ended up creating history.

 Since ‘The Simpsons’ debuted as a separate show in 1989, it was seen a whopping 30 seasons air, and has immortalized itself through its satirical depiction of working-class/middle-class American families in the late 1900s.
 As it stands, ‘The Simpsons’ is the longest-running American sitcom in television history, and the longest-running American scripted primetime television series in terms of seasons and number of episodes.
-With Season 30, the number of ‘The Simpsons’ episodes to have been aired has reached a mind-blowing 659.
-But, there’s even better news.
-The show has been renewed for Seasons 31 and 32, which will see it touch an unprecedented milestone of 700 episodes.
+With Season 31, ‘The Simpsons’ is approaching an unprecedented milestone of 700 episodes.

 The Simpsons Cast: Who is in it?

 Since ‘The Simpsons’ first started airing, its six primary cast members have all remained unchanged.